shospodarets/shospodarets.github.io/_posts/2017-01-14-native-ecmascript-modules-the-first-overview.md

 But the standard actually introduced also [ECMAScript modules](http://www.ecma-international.org/ecma-262/6.0/#sec-modules) (today also often named ES or ES6 modules).
-It's the only part which took (and still taking) the most time to implement as only some have shipped it in the stable version, but all have the implementation available.
+It's the only part which took (and still taking) the most time to implement as none browser published it yet in the stable version.

+Recently Safari 10.1 (Safari Beta), Firefox 54 (Nighly) and Edge 15 (next EDGE version) shipped the native implementation out of the box or behind a flag, so the time we can use this without module bundlers is coming.

 To understand better how we come to this point let's start from the JS modules history and then take a look at the current Native ES modules features and implementations.